waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Options

+{
-- `--url`: Web URL to extract documentation from.
-- `--file`: File path to extract documentation from.
-- `--doc_type`: Content type of the file, text/html, etc.
-- `--schemas`: Comma separated list of schemas to extract documentation from.
-If not provided, will search in all schemas.
-- `--tables`: Comma separated list of tables to extract documentation from.
-If schema is not provided, will search in all tables.
-- `--update`: If set to true, will update the existing semantic context, default is false.
+  "url": "Web URL to extract documentation from.", "file": "File path to extract documentation from.", "doc_type": "Content type of the file, text/html, etc.", "schemas": "Comma separated list of schemas to extract documentation from.
+If not provided, will search in all schemas.", "tables": "Comma separated list of tables to extract documentation from.
+If schema is not provided, will search in all tables.", "update": "If set to true, will update the existing semantic context, default is false."
+}

 #### Examples